-The Council's bulk electricity supply from Eskom with a firm capacity of 120 MVA, is supplied through 3 x 60 MVA, 132/66 kV transformers at Tarentaalrand substation.
-Five other main substations (66/33 kV and 66/11 kV) comprising of the Tarentaalrand T-off, Letsitele, Tzaneen, Western Substation, Rubbervale and Letsitele Valley serve as main distribution substations.
+The bulk electricity supply from Eskom with a firm capacity of 120 MVA, is supplied through 3 x 60 MVA, 132/66 kV transformers at Tarentaalrand substation.
+Five other main substations (66/33 kV and 66/11 kV) comprising of the Tarentaalrand T-off, Letsitele Main, Tzaneen Main, Western Substation, Rubbervale and Letsitele Valley serve as main distribution substations.